So . . . you are thinking of becoming a nurse or advancing your nursing education?

 The Missouri State Board of Nursing only has authority to regulate nursing programs leading to initial licensure, so a general explanation of those types of programs has been given.
 If you are licensed as a RN and are considering nursing programs in order to advance your nursing education, many of the factors listed might be applicable to your situation.

 How do graduates of the program perform on the national licensure examination?

 In Missouri, programs are to maintain an 80% pass rate for the licensure exam.
 This means that within a specified twelve-month period, 80% of each program’s graduates who are taking the exam the first time must pass the exam.
 Look at a program’s pass rate over a period of time.
 Pass rates for each approved nursing program for the last five years are available on the Board of Nursing’s web site.
-You also need to consider the number of graduates taking the licensure exam within the twelve-month period.
-If there were fewer than 22 students, a pass rate of 80% may not be statistically significant.
-If you have questions regarding this, request to talk with the administrator of the nursing program.
 How does the program assist in preparing the student for the licensure examination?
 Many programs give periodic standardized tests, some via computer, to assess the student’s knowledge base.